Argentina Country Commercial Guide

 Last published date:

-Traveling is part of the Argentine lifestyle, and the United Sates is a popular travel destination for both business and pleasure.
-Argentina has consistently ranked within the top 10 to 15 countries for inbound tourism into the United States.
-Argentine travel to the United States has grown by double digits during many years.
+Traveling is part of the Argentine lifestyle, and the United States is a popular travel destination for both business and pleasure.
+Argentina has consistently ranked within the top 15 countries for inbound tourism to the United States.
+Argentine travel to the U.S. has grown by double digits since the loosening of travel restrictions during the pandemic, as volume approaches pre-pandemic levels.

 The number of travelers varies depending on the season.
 Peak travel times tend to be during the Argentine summer holidays (December to February) and winter school holidays (July).
 Some also choose to travel during the week of September 21, as many children receive a spring holiday.

-The top destinations visited by Argentines are Florida (particularly Miami and Orlando), New York, California, and Washington, D.C.
-The U.S. gateways are Atlanta, Dallas, Houston, Miami, and New York City.
+The top destinations visited by Argentines are Florida (particularly Miami and Orlando), New York City, California, Las Vegas, and Washington, D.C.
+U.S. gateways currently being served are Atlanta, Dallas, Houston, Miami, and New York City.

 Resources